 Depending on the degree of hair loss and its classification, patients may be asked to take a medication such as Minoxidil (Rogaine) in advance of the surgery.
 Patients whose surgery is limited to the vertex — commonly referred to as the crown — of their head may not be required to take such a medication.
 The hair transplant doctor may advise the patient to take antibiotics before the day of the procedure to further prevent the risk of infection, although antibiotics may not be prescribed until after the operation is complete.

 Patients will be prescribed different medications based on their individual circumstances, so it is critical that they follow the doctor’s pre- and post-operative instructions.
-Some of the most common medications prescribed include, but are not limited to, each of the following:
+Some of the most common medications prescribed include,

 Patients with any allergies to medications of any kind should alert the doctor during the initial hair transplant consultation, particularly if those allergies relate to any of the aforementioned medications.

 While there are indeed pre-operative tasks a hair transplant patient should be aware of before undergoing the strip hair transplant procedure, getting a haircut is not one of them.
 On the day of the procedure, the doctor will take great care to cut the patient’s hair on an as-needed basis so that the remaining hair can easily cover the sutures in the donor site.
 Since the donor tissue comes from a single thin strip of hair from the back of the patient’s head, the doctor will only need to cut a small strip of hair from the location in which the donor tissue will be removed and then sutured together.
 In most cases — as long as the adjacent hairs are not too short — the patient’s naturally occurring hair will largely cover that area while the sutures are still in the scalp.